explosion/spacy-course/chapters/en/chapter4.md

 <exercise id="8" title="Exploring the model">

 Let's see how the model performs on unseen data!
-To speed things up a little, we already ran a trained model for the label `'GADGET'` over some text.
+To speed things up a little, we already ran a trained model for the label `"GADGET"` over some text.
 Here are some of the results:

 | Text                                                                                                              | Entities               |